 With the operation create-ml-datafeed you can execute the create datafeeds API.
-The create-ml-datafeed operation supports the following parameters:

 - datafeed-id (mandatory): The name of the machine learning datafeed to create. - body (mandatory): Request body containing the definition of the datafeed.
 Please see the create datafeed API documentation for more details.